 Private transfer services are plentiful in Naxos, especially from the Naxos airport and Naxos port.
 Just search in Google and you can have your pick of the litter.
 I will warn you now though, private taxi services are offered at a pretty high price here on Naxos, so I’d opt for a car rental or hop on the local bus.

 For a local taxi ride from the Naxos port, you can find them lined up on the promenade or simply give a call to +30 22850 22444 to contact the RadioTaxi company.

 How to Get Around Agia Anna Naxos

 Agia Anna is considered a small village with one main road and several small lanes.
-There are many holidays homes and apart-hotels scattered through the arid landscape surrounding the Agia Anna beach with most of the amenities, including restaurants concentrated at the port.
+There are many holiday homes, quaint Naxos boutique hotels, and apart-hotels scattered through the arid landscape surrounding the Agia Anna beach with most of the amenities, including restaurants concentrated at the port.

 If you choose to stay in Agia Anna Naxos, book an Agia Anna hotel near the beach and you will have everything within walking distance.
 You can reach the far south of Agia Anna from the far north in less than 15 minutes by foot along flat terrain.
 For that reason, I recommend getting around Agia Anna Naxos by walking.